Political positions of Norm Coleman: Pork barrel spending

 Citizens Against Government Waste has given Coleman a lifetime rating of 38%.
 The Club for Growth gave him a 33% "RePORK Card" rating for the year of 2007.
 Both scores denote a generally weak stance towards fighting pork barrel spending.

 CAFTA

-Senator Coleman expressed reservations about supporting CAFTA (Central American Free Trade Agreement) unless the interests of the domestic U.S. sugar industry (including Minnesota's sugar beet industry) were accommodated.
+Senator Coleman expressed reservations about supporting the Central American Free Trade Agreement (CAFTA) unless the interests of the domestic U.S. sugar industry (including Minnesota's sugar beet industry) were accommodated.

 He voted in favor of CAFTA after obtaining quotas imposed on foreign sugar until 2008.
 He stood behind President Bush on August 2, 2005, as the trade agreement was signed into law.
 "This is a 3 year insurance policy that I have purchased for my sugar farmers..." he said.